IamArshadAli/sunnyside-agency-landing-page-main/README.md

 Your users should be able to:

-- [✔️] Calculate the correct tip and total cost of the bill per person
 - [✔️] View the optimal layout for the app depending on their device's screen size
 - [✔️] See hover states for all interactive elements on the page